Tristan971/kmdah/README.md

 ##### Conclusion

-Unfortunately, NFS has consistently poor performance along with very high CPU consumption for the client.
+Unfortunately, NFS has consistently poor performance along with very high CPU consumption for the host nodes.
 At 200 req/s (~1Gbps):

 - 24% of CPU time was lost to the NFS client,
 - latency regularly spiked to multiple 100s of milliseconds.